jonnonz1/nz-statute-book/acts/public/2019/nga-rohe-moana-o-nga-hapu-o-ngati-porou-act-2019.md

 ### 105 Public notice for variation or cancellation of wāhi tapu or wāhi tapu area
 (1) The responsible Minister must give public notice of the variation or cancellation of the recognition of a wāhi tapu or wāhi tapu area as soon as practicable after agreeing to it.
-(2) The public notice must be given by publishing a notice— (a) in the Gazette; and
-  (b) in a newspaper circulating in the vicinity of the wāhi tapu or wāhi tapu area; and (c) in any other way, if the Minister considers it desirable.
+(2) The public notice must be given by publishing a notice— (a) under the Legislation Act 2019 (see subsection (4)); and (b) in a newspaper circulating in the vicinity of the wāhi tapu or wāhi tapu area; and (c) in any other way, if the Minister considers it desirable.
 (3) The notice must,—
   (a) for a variation, specify all of the information required to give effect to the variation, including the reasons for any additional or changed prohibitions or restrictions; and
-  (b) state that, on and from the date of publication of the notice in the Gazette,—
+  (b) state that, on and from the date of publication of the notice under the Legislation Act 2019,—
     (i) the recognition of the wāhi tapu or wāhi tapu area is varied or cancelled, as the case may be; and (ii) the specified prohibitions or restrictions are imposed, subject to any specified exemptions.
+(4) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 106 Effective date of prohibitions, restrictions, and exemptions
-The prohibitions or restrictions specified in a Gazette notice published under section 103 or 105 that recognises or varies a wāhi tapu or wāhi tapu area—
+The prohibitions or restrictions specified in a notice published under section 103 or 105 that recognises or varies a wāhi tapu or wāhi tapu area—
-  (a) have effect, subject to the exemptions specified in the notice, on and from the date of publication of the notice; and (b) cease to have effect if the Gazette notice is revoked or if the wāhi tapu or wāhi tapu area is cancelled by a Gazette notice published under section 105.
+  (a) have effect, subject to the exemptions specified in the notice, on and from the date of publication of the notice under the Legislation Act 2019; and
+  (b) cease to have effect if the notice is revoked or if the wāhi tapu or wāhi tapu area is cancelled by a notice published under section 105.

 ### 107 Notice to relevant hapū and Council
-The responsible Minister must, as soon as practicable after a Gazette notice is published under section 103 or 105, provide a copy of the notice to—
+The responsible Minister must, as soon as practicable after a notice is published under section 103 or 105, provide a copy of the notice to—
   (a) the relevant hapū; and
   (b) Gisborne District Council; and
   (c) the chief executive under the Marine and Coastal Area (Takutai Moana) Act 2011.

 ### 108 Gazette notice is disallowable instrument
-A Gazette notice published under section 103 or 105— (a) is a disallowable instrument for the purposes of the Legislation Act 2012; and (b) must be presented to the House of Representatives under section 41 of that Act.
+[Repealed]

 ### 109 Recognition of wāhi tapu or wāhi tapu area by court order
 (1) The relevant hapū may, in applying to the court for a court order in accordance with section 113, seek to include recognition of a wāhi tapu or a wāhi tapu area in the order as if under section 78 of the Marine and Coastal Area (Takutai Moana) Act 2011.